pipkav/pipkav.github.io/testimonials.md

 effectively, but you will have fun in her classes.
 Moreover, she is a very thoughtful person who cares about her students.
 I recommend attending her classes if you want to improve your English and pass a particular exam. -- **Victor Diaz Palacios**

+> The classes with Pippa were very enriching.
+As a teacher, she is extremely professional, close, and adapts greatly to the needs of the students.
+Thanks to her, I not only improved my level of English and managed to pass the Cambridge Proficiency exam but she also helped me to gain confidence in myself and my own level of English.
+I would definitely attend classes with her again. -- **Irene Calderón**